Valley National Bank: Regional Bank with an Excellent Range of Banking Options

 - Low APYs on savings accounts

-Valley National Bank traces its history 1927, when it was founded as the Passaic Park Trust Company.
+Valley National Bank traces its history 1927 when it was founded as the Passaic Park Trust Company.
 Since then it has gone through several name changes, finally settling on Valley National Bank in 1976.
-A steady stream of acquisitions have helped it grow into a regional banking force with about $41 million in assets and more than 200 branches spread between New York, New Jersey, Florida and Alabama.
+A steady stream of acquisitions have helped it grow into a regional banking force with about $56 billion in assets and more than 200 branches spread between New York, New Jersey, Florida and Alabama.
 Valley National offers a wide variety of account options, including online options for people outside its service areas.
-This helped it earn a place in GOBankingRates’ list of Top 100 Banks of 2022.
+This helped it earn a place in GOBankingRates’ list of Best Regional Banks of 2023.

 All Access Rewards is a basic account that has no minimum balance requirement and has a $100 minimum opening deposit.
 Valley National will pay $20 a month to All Access Rewards account holders if they link to a qualifying direct deposit.